airshipit/promenade/docs/source/getting-started.rst

     ./tools/registry/start.sh
     ./tools/registry/update_cache.sh

-Then, the images used by the example can be updated using:
+Then, the images used by the basic example can be updated using:

 .. code-block:: bash